siued/ExtractCompare-Wildbook-database-conversion/src/gui/README.md

 If for any reason you wish to change the details of an already uploaded picture, you can do so by simply uploading it again.
 Wildbook will recognize that the image is already in the database and won't make a duplicate.
 It will run the matching algorithm again and allow you to fill the details in again.

+##  Export to Excel
+If you wish to export all the sightings to Excel,  click the "Export to Excel" button.
+This will create a file called ```sightings.xls``` in the same directory as the executable. **If the file already exists, it will be overwritten!**

 ## Using Wildbook
 The Wildbook web UI can be accessed at http://localhost:8081.
 It can be used to view the database.
 However, due to lack of granular control over the upload process, I have created an app which will let you upload new pictures and  match them against the existing Wildbook database.
 The app can be found in the gui folder of this repository, where you will find the executable, source code and instructions.